etianl/Trouser-Streak/README.md

  </p>

 ## Features:
 - **Airstrike+:** Rains whatever entities you desire from a list similar to Boom.
-It used to only rain fireballs, that's all I changed.
+It used to only rain fireballs, and I also changed the positioning of the spawning.
 (Credits to Allah-Hack)
 - **AnHero:** Become An Hero!
 (A quick way back to spawn.)
 (Credits to etianl :D)
-- **AutoBuild:** Places blocks according to selection in a 5x5 grid.
-You can draw pictures with it!
-(Credits to Banana) I modified it so it places lengthways infront of you.
-This way you can draw stairs and place them infront of you, hop up em and keep going.
 - **AutoDrop:** Drops the stack in your selected slot automatically, or you can choose a slot to dump.
 You can shift click your inventory items to dump your trash easily.
 (Credits to etianl :D)
 - **AutoLavaCaster** Simple timer based bot for lavacasting.
 Aim at the top of the block you want to cast on and activate the module.
 It places lava, then after an amount of time removes the lava, places the water after a specified delay, removes it after a specified delay, it will build the mountain upward, tower you up and repeat.
 Position yourself on a block above and diagonally, mostly perpendicular from the targeted block for best results.
 Use the ".lavacalc" command to determine roughly how long lava will take to finish.
 (Credits to etianl :D)
 - *AutoLavaCaster Notes:*